What is the meaning of ‘CIO’?

 In some cases the CIO’s main purpose is to drive transformational change; sometimes the role is to maintain and continually improve infrastructure and systems.

-Some CIOs are externally focused, ensuring, for example, that the company leadership understands the needs of their customers.
+Some CIOs are very externally focused, ensuring, for example, that everyone on the Board understands the needs of their customers.
 Others are far more occupied by ongoing management of internal operations.

-For mid-market businesses, a fractional, or part-time CIO, provides a cost-effective way to access the skills of a top-quality CIO.
+For mid-market businesses, a fractional, or part-time CIO, provides a cost-effective way to access the skills of a top-class CIO.

 How does a CIO impact businesses of different sizes?